AccentDesign/karma-css/README.md

 Karma CSS is a great starting point if you only want a barebones css boilerplate.
 The project builds upon where the original skeleton css project left off.
 This is not a UI framework but it is the starting point for one.

-This includes normalize, bootstrap 4's flex grid, all base styles, useful mixins, the ability to set your own button colors and more.
+This includes normalize, a powerful mobile-first flexbox grid system, all base styles, useful mixins, the ability to set your own button colors and more.

 Minified and gzipped it weighs less than 5kb.